Amith-K-A/Transaction/README.md

 # Getting Started with Project

-This Project is a demo of a transaction in real time, user can create a wallet and do transactions over it and can check all the transactions and export it as CSV file.
+This Project is a demo of a transaction in real-time, user can create a wallet and do transactions over it and can check all the transactions and export it as a CSV file.

 ## Prerequisite to project setup